ContextLab/sherlock-topic-model-paper/paxton_changes.md

 - fixed recall searchlight script to run on non-resampled trajectories
 - no longer warping fMRI data based on resampled recall-based DTW path
 - added directory of scripts for optimizing embedding seed for trajectory figure
+- added script to illustrate how output from cluster scripts becomes data as it exists in repo

 ### precision_distinctiveness_fig